782618297/io_scene_scs/Look-system.md

 [[images/SCS_Material_Specials_-_WT.png]]

-> NOTE: When you don't define any looks in the model or you have defined only one write through button won't have any effect on material.
+> NOTE: When you don't define any looks in the model or you have defined only one, write through button won't have any effect on material.